wikimedia/mediawiki-tools-api-testing/README.md

 library, and the [Mocha](https://www.npmjs.com/package/mocha) testing framework.

 ## Install
-To run test API test suite, you need to have [node.js](https://nodejs.org/) and [npm](https://www.npmjs.com/) installed.
+To run the API test suite, you need to have [node.js](https://nodejs.org/) and [npm](https://www.npmjs.com/) installed.

 Installation of the testing environment can then be done with npm: